 What happens in this step?
 Here we further prep the crawfish tails with butter and spices with a touch of fresh, crisp green onions.

-While the gravy is simmering in the stockpot, turn the heat to medium-high under the original (roux) Dutch oven to get the butter hot.
-This will mix well with the flavorful morsels of fond left behind from cooking the veggies in the roux, so make sure to scrape up any bits of the fond and mix those with the melting butter.
-There's flavor everywhere!
+- While the gravy is simmering in the stockpot, turn the heat to medium-high under the original (roux) Dutch oven.
+Add 2 tablespoons of butter.
+While the butter foams, scrape up any bits of the fond left behind from cooking the roux and mix those with the melting butter.
+Add about ½ to ⅔ of the reserved green onions; reserve the remainder.

-Add some of the reserved Herb and Spice Blend (the remaining will be used for seasoning adjustment if needed later) and mix everything together well to coat all the tails with butter and seasoning.
-Sauté for about 2 to 3 minutes, stirring constantly.
+- Next, add the crawfish tails and some of the reserved Herb and Spice Blend to the butter.
+Mix everything well to coat all the tails with butter and seasoning.
+Sauté for only 2 to 3 minutes, stirring constantly.
+It's OK to turn off the heat until the gravy is ready.

 Add the gravy to the tails